Training Tomorrow's Leaders in Otolaryngology Care

 - MetroHealth Medical Center: an outstanding county hospital providing care in all specialties and a busy Level 1 trauma center.

 The Otolaryngology Residency Program fosters the development of residents' teaching abilities and hones research skills.
-Additional attention is given to the business of medicine in terms of quality and evidence-based pathways and practice management strategies.
 Each resident in the Otolaryngology Residency Program also participates actively in their own quality improvement project and has access to the ENT High-Reliability Medicine and Clinical Effectiveness Task Forces.
 Residents are encouraged to develop their own personal interest within our diverse field, whether this includes an academic career or private practice.

 Innovation and Improvement in Residency Training